 The decision to buy a boat can be one of the most exciting financial moves you make, whether you’re buying a weekend fishing boat or purchasing your dream yacht.
 Unless you have the cash on-hand to buy your new boat outright, though, you’ll need to finance it with the help of a boat loan.
 If you’re ready to set sail, learn how we do boat loans at Trident Funding.

 Buying a Boat: What it Means to Finance Your Purchase

-Similar to a home mortgage loan or auto loan, a boat loan is an installment loan that is used to fund the purchase of a new or used marine vessel.
+Similar to a home mortgage loan or auto loan, a boat loan is an installment loan that is used to fund the purchase of a new or used marine boat.
 With a boat loan, your lender will buy your boat from the seller for you, allowing you to use and enjoy the boat while you repay that loan over a period of time.

 Boat loans are available to qualified buyers who meet certain financial requirements.
 Also, depending on the lender you choose, there may be limitations as to how old or how expensive your boat can be while still qualifying for financing.